 Black Hills' common stock is traded on the New York Stock Exchange under the symbol "BKH."
-On January 29, 2003, the closing price of Black Hills common stock was \$24.04 per share and the closing price of Mallon common stock was \$1.05 per share.
+On stock was \$ per share and the closing price of Mallon common stock was \$ per share.
 We encourage you to obtain more recent quotations.
 Shares of Mallon common stock will be deregistered if the merger is consummated.

-Mallon will hold a special meeting of its shareholders on February 27, 2003, at 9:00 a.m. local time, at the offices of Holme Roberts & Owen LLP, located at 1700 Lincoln Street, Suite 4100, Denver, Colorado 80203, to consider and vote on the merger agreement.
+Mallon will hold a special meeting of its shareholders on , 2003, at 9:00 a.m. local time, at , located at , Denver, Colorado, to consider and vote on the merger agreement.
 At Mallon's special meeting, Mallon will ask its common shareholders to consider and vote on the merger agreement.
 Shareholder approval of the proposal is a prerequisite to consummation of the merger.
-Holders of Mallon common stock are entitled to dissenters' rights in connection with the merger, which are discussed in greater detail on page 38.
+Holders of Mallon common stock are entitled to dissenters' rights in connection with the merger, which are discussed in greater detail on page 37.